 We all know that Siem Reap has a fantastic dining scene.
-And the even better news for those who lead a vegan lifestyle, whether through choice or for dietary reasons, is that Cambodia’s little temple town is also packed with great restaurants to eat vegan – meaning you can continue to eat delicious, nutritious food while you’re visiting.
+And the even better news for vegans and vegetarians is that Cambodia’s little temple town is also packed with great restaurants to eat vegan food – meaning you can continue to eat delicious, nutritious food while you’re visiting.

 As well as an extensive vegan selection on the menu at our very own Baby Elephant, Siem Reap’s vegan-friendly restaurants make for a diverse foodie scene that has something for everyone.
 These are some of our favourite places for fantastic vegan food in Siem Reap.

 New on the Siem Reap restaurants scene, La Pasta is – you guessed it – an Italian restaurant with a focus on fresh, organic pasta dishes.
 But even as a relative newcomer, this family-run place is picking up rave reviews left, right and centre for its authentic Italian dishes, which include special vegan and vegetarian menus.

 Highlights among the selection of vegan antipasti include Sicily’s famous caponata aubergine stew – which here even has cocoa powder thrown into the mix.
 Vegan pastas run the gamut from no-egg lasagna to mushroom Bolognese and tofu-and-shiitake-bacon carbonara, vegan parmesan appears across the board, and there are even vegan meatballs made from a mix of breadcrumbs, mushrooms and rice.